-If you have a good to very good score (at least 620) and qualify for a private mortgage loan (580 for an FHA loan), you can usually buy a “point” for an additional 1 percent of the loan value in order to reduce the interest rate from, say, 5 percent to 4 percent.
+If you have a good score (at least 670) and qualify for a private mortgage loan (a fair credit score of 580 is enough for an FHA loan), you can usually buy a “point” for an additional 1 percent of the loan value in order to reduce the interest rate from, say, 5 percent to 4 percent.
 Over the long haul, that could be a good investment.

 Another option is to hold your mortgage for a few years, allow equity to build and then refinance to a lower rate.
 This can be a riskier strategy since mortgage rates could climb, the price of real estate could drop or both.

-Another way to pay off debt is to get a personal loan from friends or family members.
+Another way to pay off debt is to get a loan from friends or family members.
 Just remember that lenders calculate DTI based on your monthly payment amounts, not your credit card balance.
-Paying off some of a credit card loan won’t affect your DTI that much — though it could be just enough to put you below 36 percent.
+Paying off part of a credit card loan won’t affect your DTI that much — though it could be just enough to put you below 36 percent.

 Rollover your debt into a personal loan